> Blog >

 Governance and Monitoring Layer

-The governance and monitoring layer in AI architecture establishes the policies, standards, and controls to help make sure everything runs without any technical or compliance issues.
+The governance and monitoring layer in enterprise AI architecture establishes the policies, standards, and controls to help make sure everything runs without any technical or compliance issues.
 Put in simple words, it deals with the deployment of AI systems that monitor performance and ethical compliance across the organization.

 Part of this is done by centralized AI centers to oversee model performance tracking, fairness auditing, and explainability analysis.
 Alongside this, you also have automated alerts to flag issues like model drift, data quality problems, and potential biases.
 This helps indicate when human intervention is required to oversee some regulation or see whether the information is actually accurate or in the right place.